Table of Contents

 Markette Pierce Updated by Markette Pierce

-How to Describe Complex Images
+How To Describe Complex Images

 Complex images contain substantial information – more than can be conveyed in a short phrase or sentence.
 These are typically: